 Opacity

-This effect adjusts the transparency of the widget as the mouse hovers over it.
+This effect adjusts the transparency of the element as the mouse hovers over it.
 You can set the opacity level within a range of 0% to 100%, where:

 -